Qumarlêb County: Geography and climate

-With an elevation of around 4200 m, Qumarlêb County has an alpine climate (Köppen ETH), with long, very cold winters, and short, cool and rainy summers.
-Average low temperatures are below freezing from mid September to late May; however, due to the wide diurnal temperature variation, average highs are only below freezing from mid/late November until early March.
+With an elevation of around 4200 m, Qumarlêb County has an alpine climate (Köppen ETH), with long, frigid winters, and short, cool and rainy summers.
+Average low temperatures are below freezing from mid September to late May and below 0 F from early December to mid-February.
+However, due to the wide diurnal temperature variation, average highs are only below freezing from mid/late November until early March.
 Despite frequent rain during summer, when a majority of days sees rain, no month has less than 50 percent of possible sunshine; with monthly percent possible sunshine ranging from 51 percent in June to 78 percent in November, the county seat receives 2,782 hours of bright sunshine annually.
 The monthly 24-hour average temperature ranges from −12.8 °C in January to 9.7 °C in July, while the annual mean is −1.2 °C. Over three-fourths of the annual precipitation of 406 mm is delivered from June to September.

+Affected by global warming, the rate of temperature increase has increased significantly in the past 10 years.
+In August 2022, the hottest month in history was recorded, with an average temperature of 13.9 °C, and the highest temperature ever recorded was 25.6 °C on the 9th of that month.
+There was also an 21.1 °C average high in August 2016.

 Administrative divisions

-Qumarlêb County (Qumalai County) is divided to 1 towns and 5 townships.
+Qumarlêb County is divided to 1 town and 5 townships.